 In 2003, six months after the start-up, Blythe beers were supplied to the CAMRA festival at Peterborough, which after London is the biggest UK beer festival.
 In the new brewery class in which there were over 60 beers, ‘Blythe Bitter’ was awarded second prize.
 Since then Blythe continues to impress judges across the country winning a plethora of awards since that first coveted recognition at Peterborough.

-Two beers were initially produced but this has now expanded to five all-year round beers plus seasonal brews and speciality.
+Two beers were initially produced but this has now expanded to five all-year-round beers plus seasonal brews and specialty.
 The beers are traditionally named after people, places or events from around the Lichfield and Staffordshire area.

 In early 2017 Rob decided to retire from the business and sold the enterprise to two affable brothers Alex and Kevin Dudley.
 The Dudleys are local boys, real ale aficionados and have known Rob for a long time, it seemed to both parties to be a sensible option for Alex and Kevin to acquire Blythe.
 Rob remains in regular touch as an adviser, consultant and mentor.